Rosersberg Palace: Park

 The palace has a park which incorporates a French Baroque garden commissioned by Bengt Oxenstierna, and designed and planted at the end of the 17th century by Tessin the Younger.
 At the time it was considered one of the most lavish gardens in Sweden, but much of the garden has become overgrown or been lost.
 The avenues and a 600-metre (1,968 ft) pond still exist.
-On the left hand side of the palace is an English garden with winding paths commissioned by Duke Karl around 1800.
+On the left hand side of the palace is an English garden with winding paths commissioned by Duke Charles around 1800.